yuxuanbrandeis/Julex/README.md

 # Julex
 ## This is a collaborative space for Julex project involving code, instruction and descriptions.
+Individual work will be demonstrated